vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 The reference workflow files are available here:
 [workflows](https://github.com/hungrybluedev/geo/tree/main/.github/workflows).

-## Setting Up Github Actions CI for V
+## Setting Up GitHub Actions CI for V

 Run `mkdir -p .github/workflows` from the root of the project.
 Then use the preferred editor of choice to create the `ci.yml` file in the `workflows`